-A common suggestion to users for coming up with good queries is to think of words that would likely appear in a relevant document, and to use those words as your query.
-The language modeling approach to IR directly models that idea: a document is a good match to a query if the document model is likely to generate the query, which will in turn happen if the document contains the query words often.
+A common suggestion to users for coming up with good queries is to think of words that would likely appear in a relevant document, and to use those words as the query.
+The language modeling approach to information retrieval (IR) directly models that idea: A document is a good match to a query if the document model is likely to generate the query, which will in turn happen if the document contains the query words often.
+This approach thus provides a different realization of some of the basic ideas for document ranking which we saw in Section 6.2 (page 107).
+Instead of overtly modeling the probability P(R = 1|q, d) of relevance of a document d to a query q, as in the traditional probabilistic approach to IR (Chapter 11), the basic language modeling approach instead builds a probabilistic language model M_d from each document d, and ranks documents based on the probability of the model generating the query: $P(q|M_d)$.